mongodb/specifications/source/unified-test-format/unified-test-format.rst

   loading a test file with an Extended JSON parser).

 - Test runner thread.
-An entity representing a "thread" used to execute operations concurrently with those executed by the main test runner thread.
-The "thread" the handle is dispatching to can be any type of concurrent execution context (e.g. actual threads, goroutines, async tasks, etc).
+An entity representing a "thread" used to execute operations concurrently with the operations being executed by the main test runner thread.
+The "thread" MUST be able to execute concurrently with the main thread, but it does not have to be implemented as an actual OS thread (e.g. it can be a goroutine or async task).
 See `Thread Operations`_ for a list of operations.

 .. _entity_topologydescription: